IBM/maximo-labs/MkDocs/contribute/docs/add_content.md

 Commit the changes:

-    git commit -m "Write a descriptive message of your changes"
+    git commit -sm "Write a descriptive message of your changes"

 Push the changes to the Github branch: